-It still may be awhile until temperatures begin to fall significantly in Georgia, so to combat the end of the summer heat we rounded up the best ways to stay cool in Milledgeville.
-Relax with an iced drink, find a hip gaming lounge, or take a walk through a beautiful local college campus, wherever you retreat to beat the heat, Milledgeville has something for you.
+It still may be a while until temperatures begin to fall significantly in Georgia, so to combat the end of the summer heat we rounded up the best ways to stay cool in Milledgeville.
+Relax with an iced drink, find hidden gems, or take a walk through a beautiful local college campus, wherever you retreat to beat the heat, Milledgeville has something for you.

-Whether a refreshing fruity cocktail from Buffingtons or a frappe from Blackbird is your style, there are plenty of mixologists in Milledgeville who will perfect a drink just for your enjoyment.
+Whether a refreshing fruity cocktail from Buffingtons or a shaken expresso from Morning Grind is your style, there are plenty of mixologists in Milledgeville who will perfect a drink just for your enjoyment.
 Sink into the couches at Blackbird and catch up on your newest BookTok read or find a barstool and watch late-season baseball or early football.
 Life is too short for the glass to be empty!

 Evening Walks